VincentDondain/xamarin-macios-wiki/ReleaseNotes/xamarin.ios_9.99.md

 * CloudKit (enabled, unaudited)
 * CoreAudio (not yet enabled)
 * GameKit (available, beta 4)
-* SceneKit (not yet enabled)
+* SceneKit (available, beta 4, except API that require the AVFoundation framework)
-* SpriteKit (available, beta 4, except API that requires SceneKit or AVFoundation frameworks)
+* SpriteKit (available, beta 4, except API that require the AVFoundation framework)
 * UserNotification (available, beta 4)

 Note: New frameworks for watchOS are new to the platform, but already exists (or were just added) in iOS.